nearform/titus/docs/devops/aws/README.md

 1. For CircleCI to access your titus-deploy fork, in CircleCI titus project settings:
   - select `Permissions` > `Checkout SSH keys`
-  - in `Add user key`, click on `Create and add user key`
+  - in `Add user key`, click `Create and add user key`
   - Authenticate with Github (if not done already), and complete the operation

-1. Under CircleCI project environment variables add the following:
+1. Edit the CircleCI project environment variables to add the following:
   - `AWS_ACCESS_KEY_ID`
   - `AWS_SECRET_ACCESS_KEY`
   - `AWS_DEFAULT_REGION`: AWS region hosting the infrastructure